nodepy/registry/README.md

 - include `werkzeug-reloader-patch` and `nodepy` (which contains `nodepy-pm` as submodule
 - configuration is now done in `config.py` instead of `~/.ppymrc`
+- another restyling
+- now using SASS (see the `static/scss` directory)
+- add a search form (view not yet implemented)

 __Template__